services

 Additional information for these services, including rates, are described on the FAQs page.

-Licensure supervision with Kathryn for PLPCs will become available in Fall 2025 and is negotiated directly with the interested supervisee; individual case or professional consultation outside of the supervisory framework is available at a base rate of $75/hour.
+Individual case or professional consultation outside of the supervisory framework is available at a base rate of $75/hour.
 These conversations can range from practical knowledge - including clinical work, individual marketing, business start-up, organizational and human resource-related questions - to more personal and value-driven development.
 Trades are accepted and encouraged for this type of consultation work.

 Training & facilitation